witnet/documentation/smart-contracts/witnet-data-feeds/triggering-conditions.md

 # Triggering Conditions

-Depending on the currency pair and the EVM chain in which it is deployed, the Witnet Foundation will commit and pay for a regular price update according to the following parameters:
+Depending on the currency pair and the EVM chain in which its corresponding Price Feed contract is deployed, the Witnet Foundation will commit and pay for a regular price update according to the following parameters:

 ### Deviation threshold